torvalds/linux/Documentation/arm/sunxi.rst

       - Allwinner H2+ (sun8i)

-        * No document available now, but is known to be working properly with H3 drivers and memory map.
+        * No document available yesw, but is kyeswn to be working properly with H3 drivers and memory map.

       - Allwinner H3 (sun8i)